ptabriz/FOSS4G_workshop/README.md

 |GUI   |1-2 hours      | Complex  |
 |Python editor    | 10-15 minutes  |Easy|

-NOTE: For enhanced learning complete the example with both methods but do not mix and match.
+*Note* For better learning complete the example with both methods but do not mix and match.
 Try to follow one method from the beginning to the end.

 ### I. Setting up the scene
 __`GUI`__